Harford County, Maryland: Environmental history

-Harford County also faces controversy from residents living near Scarboro Landfill and Harford Waste Disposal Center, the only municipal landfill.
-The landfill, approved to triple in size in 2007, is the subject of complaints by neighbors of operating violations, such as large areas of open trash and blown litter; leachate breaks which contaminate area residential wells and flow into Deer Creek, a tributary of the Susquehanna River; and increased health problems.
+The former Scarboro Landfill, near Street, was an unlined municipal landfill that received waste from approximately 1956 to 1986.
+It now occupies part of the Harford Waste Disposal Center, a lined sanitary landfill that opened in 1987.
+Groundwater contamination detected at the former landfill led to state investigations and a 1994 administrative consent order requiring groundwater remediation and long-term monitoring.
+Harford County continues to maintain the site's groundwater treatment system under requirements of the state consent order and permit conditions.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 527 sqmi, of which 437 sqmi is land and 90 sqmi (17%) is water.

 Harford County straddles the border between the rolling hills of the Piedmont Plateau and the flatlands of the Atlantic Coastal Plain along the Chesapeake Bay and its tributaries.
 The county's development is a mix of rural and suburban, with denser development in the larger towns of Aberdeen and Bel Air and along Route 40 and other major arteries leading out of Baltimore.
 The highest elevations are in the north and northwest of the county, reaching 805 ft. near the Pennsylvania border in the county's northwestern corner.
 The lowest elevation is sea level along the Chesapeake Bay.